gerhard-h/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/autosymbol2/readme.md

 reconsider RAISE and right side Layer4 keys Tap function: Tab?
 Del?

-todo light_control if OSM(modifier) is locked  (may be check osm status in matrix user)
+todo add light_control if OSM(modifier) is locked  (may be check osm status in matrix user)

-todo light intensity controls are inactive -> search solution in oryx keymap code
+todo bm40rgb light intensity controls are inactive -> search solution in oryx keymap code

-info tapdance usage before custom process_record_user (there have been serious errors on bm40rgb if the dbl_tap array got too big)
+todo planck has the Backlit key any purpose?

-info L3 ADJUST/Mouse-Layer is reached directly by Space + NAV  and also by  Lower + Raise (but not by  Raise_before_Lower)
+info tapdance usage: there have been serious errors on bm40rgb/idobo and maybe all amtel if the dbl_tap array got too big, so far not reproduced on planck info L3 ADJUST/Mouse-Layer is reached directly by Space + NAV  and also by  Lower + Raise (but not by  Raise_before_Lower)

 (reconsider) a basic consideration was that using the cursor keys is a "one hand" operation thus RAISE must activate NAV layer